barbarer/py4e-int/_sources/04-functions/04-multiplechoice.rst

    :feedback_c: Notice that pow is called from within square with a base (b) of 5 and a power (p) of two.
    :feedback_d: Notice that pow is called from within square with a base (b) of 5 and a power (p) of two.

    Consider the following Python code.
 Note that line numbers are included on the left.
+What does this function print?

    .. code-block:: python
       :linenos: